eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 The outcome of placing this query is a pair comprised of
 - `DeferredIssuanceContext` : This represents a possibly new state of authorization carrying a refreshed `access_token`
 - `DeferredCredentialQueryOutcome`: This is the response of the deferred endpoint and it could be one of
-    - `Issued` : Deferred credential was issued
+    - `Issued` : One or more deferred credentials were issued
-    - `IssuancePending`: Deferred credential was not ready
+    - `IssuancePending`: One or more deferred credentials were not ready
     - `Errored`: Credential issuer doesn't recognize the `transaction_id`

 #### Query for deferred credentials at later time execution